Master's Programme in Political Science and Management

 Assessment methods and criteria

-Five hours written exam with graded assessment.
+Five hours written individual exam on campus.
+Graded A-F.

 The course responsible, in consultation with the student representative, decides the method of evaluation and whether the courses will have a midterm- or end of term evaluation, see also the Quality System, section 4.1.